steff880/MS4-theDOM/docs/TESTING.md

 Had a _Tutor Assistance_ and was suggested to create environmental variable in gitpod called **DATABASE_URL**, which value was the _url_ for **Postgres** and set **DEBUG** to false.
 Stop the workspace and start it again.
 After doing this, in the _terminal_ was a message that I need to run migrations to **Postgres**.
 I used the command `python3 manage.py migrate --plan`, which showed everything that needs to be migrated.
 Confirmed that it is correct and run `python3 manage.py migrate`.
 Then when I reloaded the deployed site all worked normally.

+## Testing User Stories

+- Detemine site's purpouse

+    - Site's purpose is clearly notable from the moment user enters the site

+- Easy navigation

+    - The fixed top navigation bar makes the site easy to navigate from any position to any point of the site
+    - Site's logo will always take the user back to home page on desctop and home icon will do the same on mobile
+    - Button are placed through the site so the user can navigate to the other pages.

+- Account creation and email confirmation.

+    - Users can fill in the registration form and create an account.
+    - Uppon completing the registration form, users will receive a confirmation email with a link to activate their account.

+- View all courses and choose best for them.

+    - Users can navigate to Courses page through the navigation menu or from Explore Courses button.
+    - After creating an account, users can view the Course Detail page and learn more about the course.

+- View course description and reviews.

+    - Users can find course description on Course Detail page and also view all reviews.

+- Add courses to the bag and see a confirmation.

+    - Once users create an account, they can add courses to the shopping bag.
+    - If course is added to the bag, a toast message will inform the user that a course has been added to the bag.

+- Be able to view courses in the Profile page.

+    - If the user has made a purchase, the course video is added to their page.

+- Be able to leave reviews.

+    - If the user has an account, he/she can add reviews about courses after filling in the course review form.

+- Be able to eddit reviews.

+    - If user is logged in or a superuser, they can edit their course reviews.

+- Be able to add/remove courses to the wishlist.

+    - If the user has an account, he/she can add/remove courses to/from their wishlist.

 ## Manual Testing